SergiuBic/ReadPageTags/README.md

-# ReadPageTags
+# ReadPageTags v1
+###2017###

 Read PDF file and then extract text by page, then first 3 words from every page.

-1. Choose your PDF file
+1. Choose your PDF file.
-2. Extract PAGEs as separate files
+2. Extract PAGEs as separate files into 1 folder.
-3. Number them ascendant "1.pdf" "2.pdf" etc.
-4. Run the app
+3. Run the app
-5. Choose your desired Category
-6. Drag'n'Drop your FOLDER/Path to the splitted PDFs into the White Area
+4. Drag'n'drop the folder into the white area.
+5. Press SortFiles.
+6. Choose your desired Category.
 7. When the START button appears, click it.
 8. Program complete and exit by System.